Below is a guide to get started using this authorization flow.

 Access Token Request

 Once the authorization code has been obtained, it can be exchanged for an access token by sending a POST request to the /token endpoint.
-This request needs to be authenticated using HTTP Basic Auth with your client_id as username and client_secret as password.
-The basic auth should be a base64 encoded string in the following format: "client_id:client_secret".

 The response to this request will contain an access_token and a refresh_token: